noctua84/NestJS-Sandbox/README.md

 - change the main.ts file to create a microservice instead of a web application.
   To achieve this, change this line ``` const app: INestApplication = await NestFactory.create(AppModule); ``` to this line ``` const app: INestMicroservice = await NestFactory.createMicroservice(AppModule, { transport: Transport.TCP }); ```
 The default transport is TCP, but you can also use other transports like Redis, RabbitMQ or gRPC.
+A good source for health checks in microservices is [this](https://github.com/nestjs/terminus/blob/master/sample/002-microservice-app/src/health/health.controller.ts) example from nestjs/terminus as well as [this](https://github.com/nestjs/terminus/blob/master/sample/004-grpc-app/src/server/health/health.controller.ts) example for grpc.

 ## Tools used:
 - Pipelines: